Jazz Appreciation Month: JAM 2015

 The National Museum of American History has designated April as Jazz Appreciation Month (JAM).
-In partnership with the National Endowment for the Humanities as well as several other national organizations, JAM sponsors programs to promote jazz, including concerts, lectures, educational materials, and exhibitions.
+JAM sponsors programs to promote jazz, including concerts, lectures, educational materials, and exhibitions.
 Details about events and materials related to JAM can be found at the website Smithsonian Jazz.

-Jazz appreciation, however, encompasses much more than recognition of iconic artists; it relies upon educators, societies, libraries, museums, and musicians from across the country to promote and teach this unique cultural expression.
+Jazz appreciation encompasses much more than recognition of iconic artists; it relies upon educators, societies, libraries, museums, and musicians from across the country to promote and teach this unique cultural expression.

 As any musician or fan will tell you, jazz cannot be taught through textbooks alone.
 Understanding that learning about jazz and its history requires active listening, reading, and discussion, EDSITEment has compiled a brief list of Web links and topics to help educators and students in the classroom and beyond.